 The Solution #11 builds on a similar notion of temporary T-S-NSSAIs as introduced in existing Solution #8.
 The UE transmits hashed T-S-NSSAI in the AS layer instead of cleartext T-S-NSSAI while alleviating UE privacy/linkability attacks in addition to providing confidentiality protection for NSSAI transmission.

 Solution 11 is an hybrid approach where actions for S-NSSAI privacy protection are performed in both the UE and the network.
 As such, it can also complement existing Solutions #8 and #10 as it would minimize the need for the network to provision the UE with new S-NSSAI pseudonyms every time an update is required.

-Editor’s Note: further evaluation is needed.
+Since T-S-NSSAI and random salt are provisioned and maintained on a per PLMM basis, the solution supports the case where the UE connects with a new gNB (under the same AMF).
+In an idle mobility scenario, the new gNB computes the T-S-NSSAI hash values the same way as the old gNB that handled the initial registration connection.

+7.12 Solution #12 Privacy protection of NSSAI

+7.12.1 Introduction

+This solution addresses the Key Issue #6 Confidentiality protection of NSSAI and home control.

+This solution is based on the notion of temporary S-NSSAI (T-S-NSSAI) as in solution #8.
+In this solution, UE are offered a temporary NSSAIs (T-S-NSSAIs) instead of cleartext S-NSSAIs in registration procedure.
+After that, to preserve the privacy, when UE use the T-S-NSSAI to access the slice, CN will generate a new T-S-NSSAI for the S-NSSAI and allocate for the UE.

+7.12.2 Solution details

+Figure 7.12.2-1 illustrates this solution